M-earnest/docker_workshop/_sources/advanced/creating.md

 ### Practical example

 Let's try this all together!
-The following docker image will simply run a python script called print_info.py()

-DONT EVEN NEED FUCKING COPY IN THIS SCRIPT: FIGURE THIS SHIT OUT WTF
+The following docker image will simply print some info about the files in the image if using the deafult parameters but can additionaly function as a computing environment (Ubuntu, Python3.10) when our deafult commands are replaced.

 1. Let's create a new directory on our desktops called my_first_docker and in it an empty textfile called Dockerfile.
 Open your shell, type the following and hit enter